5,341 related texts · 2 related myths · Page 2 of 112

 The Bible is full of them, but sometimes the stories between the lines are even more fascinating. to the tale of Jacob and his father-in-law, Laban, a story ripe with tension, accu...

-According to Legends of the Jews by Louis Ginzberg, as the time approached for the Israelites' redemption from Egyptian slavery, a dilemma arose.
-They hadn't accumulated enough goo...
+As the time approached for the Israelites' redemption from Egyptian slavery, a dilemma arose.
+They hadn't accumulated enough good deeds to merit their freedom!
+So, what did God do?...

 That’s kind of what happened to Laban after Jacob left Haran.
-The story goes that Jacob, after his... let's call it a complicated stay with Laban, finally packed up and headed towa...
+The story goes that Jacob, after his. let's call it a complicated stay with Laban, finally packed up and headed toward...

 Jacob, nearing the end of his days, yearned to bestow a blessing upon Joseph's sons, Ephraim and Manasseh.
 He called them close, showering them with kisses and embraces.
 Why?
 He ho...